 As baby boomers continue to age and retire, perhaps the market for LGBT retirement communities will revive.
 But as the nation’s acceptance of LGBT people continues to grow, the need and demand for these types of communities will probably fade.

 To the best of my knowledge and research, there are only a handful of LGBT retirement communities operating in the U.S. today.
-I’ll profile them below, and I’ll write about LGBT outside of the U.S. in upcoming posts.
+I’ll profile them below.

 The Resort on Carefree Boulevard, Fort Meyers, FL